olibartfast/object-detection-inference/README.md

-### Object detection inference from IP camera RTSP and video stream using GStreamer HW acceleration and OpenCV
+### Object detection inference from IP camera RTSP and video stream using GStreamer HW acceleration and varius inference engine backends

-##  Dependencies
+##  Dependencies (In parentheses version used in this project)
-* GStreamer 1.20.3 and OpenCV 4.7.0 (optionally Tensorflow prebuilt library from [
+### Required
+* CMake (3.22.1)
+* GStreamer (1.20.3)
+* OpenCV (4.7.0)
+* C++ compiler with C++17 support
+### Optionally
-Institut für Kraftfahrzeuge](https://github.com/ika-rwth-aachen/libtensorflow_cc), switch option to ON in CMakeLists or set it using cmake from command line)
+ - If needed specific inference backend, switch option to ON in CMakeLists or set it using cmake from command line.
+ - If not inference backend is specified OpenCV-dnn is used as default
+* Tensorflow prebuilt library from [Institut für Kraftfahrzeuge](https://github.com/ika-rwth-aachen/libtensorflow_cc)
+* CUDA (if you want to use GPU, CUDA 12 is supported for LibTorch and TensorRT, I used CUDA 11.8 for onnx-rt)
+* ONNX Runtime (1.15.1 gpu package)
+* LibTorch (2.0.1-cu118)
+* TensorRT (8.6.1.6)

 ## To Build and Compile
 * mkdir build